Poluwat

 Poluwat, also Polowat, formerly Puluwat, is a coral atoll and a municipality of Chuuk state, Federated States of Micronesia.

+Name

+The name of the island goes back to Proto-Chuukic *pʷolowado.

 Geography

 Polowat is located in the northwestern region (Oksoritod), and there in the western area (Pattiw) of Chuuk state.
 The location is 07°21′26″N 149°12′01″E. The atoll has five islets (including itself) lying on the rim of the reef, with an aggregate land area of 3.4 km2, listed counterclockwise starting at Polowat in the southeast: